 Licensed social workers are mental health providers that deal with a range of issues, such as life events, family conflicts, domestic abuse, and substance abuse.
 They not only do assessments and offer therapy, but also help people find community care.
 Social workers have an advanced degree in social work that they obtain after they get a bachelors degree.
 They may practice in community mental health centers, family services agencies, private practice, and many other locations.

 Certified alcohol and drug abuse counselors and addiction counselors are trained to diagnose and provide individual and group counseling for individuals with addiction problems.
 They may work in drug abuse and addiction centers, hospitals, clinics, and community mental health centers.
 Training may include a bachelors degree, specific training in alcohol and drug abuse (a certificate program in alcohol and drug abuse counseling), and supervised experience.

 Pastoral counselors are certified mental health professionals who have had extensive religious/theological training and clinical training in the behavioral sciences.
 They may specialize in marriage and family therapy, addiction, grief, and other mental health issues.
 They may also provide educational programs on preparing for marriage, adjusting to divorce, and coping with loss and grief.
 They may work in health clinics, state hospitals, private and group practices, congregation-based centers, or in pastoral counseling centers.
-Pastoral counselors typically have a bachelor degree, a three-year professional degree, and a specialized master or doctoral degree in a mental health field.
+Pastoral counselors typically have a bachelor degree, a 3-year professional degree, and a specialized master or doctoral degree in a mental health field.

 Marriage and family therapists diagnose and treat mental and emotional disorders, and other health and behavioral problems within the context of marriage, couples, and family systems.
 They often work in group or private practices.
 Marriage and family therapists have a masters or doctoral degree in marriage and family therapy, as well as clinical experience.
 They are trained in psychotherapy and family systems.